plone/documentation/docs/install/create-project-cookieplone.md

 ### Start Plone

-Plone 6 has two servers: one for the frontend, and one for the backend.
+Plone with Volto for its frontend has two servers: one each for the backend and frontend.
 As such, we need to maintain two active shell sessions, one for each server, to start your Plone site.